GraGLeS/GraGLeS2D/docs/source/visualize.rst

-How to visualize the grains or even the evolution
+How to visualize the grains and their evolution
 =============================